abdicodes/bicycles-app/README.md

 I was not able to ship this project to AWS ECS for some technical reasons but luckily I was able to upload it on fly.io manually for demonestration purposes.

-## How could I have improved and optimised this application
+## How can I have improve or optimise this application

-In this application I challenged myself to use new database Postgres and to implement a an app that runs all the logic in the server side. the cost of this is that I did not analyse the datastructure, time, space complexity and thus we can see that some queries are taking reasonable time which is not acceptable and this is something I would have improved.
+In this application I challenged myself to use new database type to me which is Postgres.
+I have used mySQL and MongoDB in the past but I have decided to use this project to learn about Postgres and to implement a an app that runs all the logic in the server side.

+The downsize of this is that I did not analyse the data structure and the impact of it on time and space complexity specially when I was designing the queries. so I could really work more on simplifiying the queries, making multiple queries and filtering queries in the backend rather than in database level.

 I would have written this application in TypeScript for added validation for a secure code.

-I could have improved the UI styling, perhaps used Figma for prototyping and designing components.
+I could have improved the UI styling, perhaps used Figma for prototyping and designing components. and be more consistent with styling.
+I wanted to use styled components but I lacked time to learn about a new way to do styling.